DbpGaming/Commands/README.md

-Nightbot Commands
+Bot Commands
-A Repository For Nightbot To Pull Data From
+A Repository For Nightbot To Use Url Fetch On To Fetch Data From